EUCAIM/Glossary/2-Glossary.md

 During the project duration, the SC will discuss and decide on major modifications of the consortium membership (e.g., entry of new partners, withdrawal of partners), as well as on the work plan, project budget, intellectual property rights, etc. A more detailed description of these matters are listed in the Article 6.3.1 of the project’s Consortium Agreement.
 Upon project end, the SC is envisioned to have the last word in the decision-making of any unresolved matter at a lower level (e.g. Technical board, Access Committee).
 In this context, the SC will be convened ad-hoc by its Chair – the Scientific Coordinator.
 It is expected that each project partner should be represented at the meeting by its designated representative or by their proxy if the former is not available.

-### Synthetic data

-The concept of synthetic data generation is to take an original data source (dataset) and create new, artificial data, with similar statistical properties from it.
-Keeping the statistical properties means that anyone analysing the synthetic data, a data analyst for example, should be able to draw the same statistical conclusions from the analysis of a given dataset of synthetic data as he/she would if given the real (original) data.
-The use of synthetic data is growing in many fields: from training of artificial intelligence models within the health sector to computer vision, image recognition and robotics fields [[55]](3-References.md#ref-55).

 ### Subcontractor

 An external entity or company contracted by one of the consortium partners to carry out specific tasks or activities within the project.
 It may be responsible for tasks such as software development, data collection and analysis, or the implementation of related technologies, among others.